Losant/losant-docs/docs/dashboards/input-controls.md

 ### Button Triggers

 Buttons are responsible for triggering device commands or workflows when clicked.
-Without a button, it is impossible to send commands or trigger workflows; so, unless you are simply using an Input Controls block to display device state within the other controls, make sure your block has at least one button within it.
+Without a button, it is impossible to send commands or trigger workflows; so, unless you are simply using an Input Controls Block to display device state within the other controls, make sure your block has at least one button within it.

 ![Button Trigger](/images/dashboards/input-controls-send-command.png "Button Trigger")